HomeGuidesAPI Reference

 • ansible_httpapi_use_ssl: Must always be set to True

-• ansible_httpapi_session_key: Aruba Central's API access token
+• ansible_httpapi_session_key: HPE Aruba Networking Central's API access token

 Sample Inventories